noahehall/theBookOfNoah/0current/architecture/microservice_patterns.md

   - data collectors: services geared toward retrieving data from a single data source, serializing and storing the raw data (e.g. in s3)
   - data convertors: convert raw serialized data into a common serialization format, with a defined interface and storing the new formatted data (e.g. back into s3)
   - data processors: take the converted data, and process it for storing into the final db (e.g. a knowledge graph)

+## infrastructure

+- focus early on distinguishing between services requering common vs specific infrastructure

+### shared infrastructure examples

+- api framework: e.g. using [apache thrift](https://thrift.apache.org/) and
+- messaging framework: e.g. [apache kafka](https://kafka.apache.org/)
+- api explorer: e.g. using swagger aka [openapi](https://openapi.tools/) for finding and testing APIs
+- CI/CD: artifact repositories, deployment tools should be consistent across all services
+- orchestration and service governance
+- observability and metrics

+### specific examples

+- business logic: implementation details left to the developer

+## layers

+- depending on the sources of data and clients of your services could involve any / or different layers

+### Presentation Services

+- render data for frontend clients in a friendly and common format
+  - this layer is prime for a graphql service in a data access layer
+- perform simple data transformations/aggregation
+- permissions checks
+- localization and other external business logic
+- data fetching and hydration

+### business services

+- shared business logic consumed/sidecarred by many services
+- distinct from presentation as this relates to internal business logic

+### data access layer

+- in complex situations it may be more appropriate to extract data access from the presentation layer

+### Data services

+- encsuplate data sources into a uniform data layer

+### Messaging services

+- queues and etc

 ## patterns